 But actually, there’s nothing funny about such puffing.
 On the contrary, it’s disturbing.

 Hyperbolic certitude diminishes the legitimacy of the law by conveying to those who are disappointed by the outcome of a case that that the judge who decided it was biased, and intent on deception.

 It also denigrates reason.
-It embodies in the law an attitude that breeds cynicism about dulls reflection.
+It embodies in the law an attitude that breeds cynicism and dulls reflection.

 In my Foreword, I defended an alternative, aporetic idiom of judicial reasoning that recognizes rather than effaces genuine complexity.
 Aporia in judicial reasoning, I argued, should be seen as a judicial virtue—because in fact it is.
 Being able to see complexity and being moved to engage it openly are character dispositions, and they conduce to being a good judge.
 A judge who is committed to being just will experience aporia when he or she must decide a genuinely complex case; and by resort to aporetic reasoning in his or her opinion, that judge assures citizens generally that their rights are being determined by someone committed to judging impartially.

 Mark Kravitz had this virtue.
 In fact, for me, he was and remains the model of it.
 Before I had occasion to observe him as a judge, I had (despite many years studying and practicing law) only a dim, inchoate sense of judicial aporia; when I try to make the picture as vivid and compelling for others as it now is for me, I try to describe Mark Kravitz.